ningchencontact/azure-docs.zh-tw/articles/active-directory/user-help/security-info-setup-email.md

 ---
-title: 將安全性資訊（預覽）設定為使用電子郵件 Azure AD
+title: Set up an email address as your authentication method - Azure AD
-description: 如何設定您的安全性資訊，以使用電子郵件地址來驗證您的身分識別。
+description: How to set up the Security info page to verify your identity using an email address as your authentication method.
 services: active-directory
 author: eross-msft
 manager: daveba